YounisSalma/BarbR/README.md

-# BarbR
+## BarbR
-A user-friendly app for locating barbers in a chosen area.
+A user-friendly tool for locating barbers in a chosen area, utilizing a Google Maps API call with specific query parameters such as search radius, location coordinates, and service category, with a focus on the barbering industry.